Owlet7/wadfusion/README.md

 # WadFusion — simple IWAD merge utility

-WadFusion merges your provided DOOM, DOOM II, Master Levels, Final DOOM, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust data into a single IPK3 file that can be played in GZDoom, with each game as its own entry in the episode list.
+WadFusion merges your provided DOOM, DOOM II, Master Levels, Final DOOM, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust data into a single IPK3 file that can be played in [GZDoom](https://zdoom.org/index), with each game as its own entry in the episode list.
 This makes it very convenient to play all of classic DOOM's official releases without re-launching the game with different settings.

 It's fine if you don't have all of the DOOM games, e.g. you have DOOM II but not Final DOOM — WadFusion will package up everything it can find.

 If you're not a DOOM expert and just bought these games from [GOG](https://www.gog.com/en/game/doom_doom_ii), or [Steam](https://store.steampowered.com/app/2280/), etc., see the **Absolute Beginner's Guide** section below.

+** Note: WadFusion currently requires a development build of GZDoom, version g4.13pre-130 or newer.
+WadFusion will not work with other engines.**

 ## Usage